Friday, May 14, 2021

 "No Man's Land"

-There are also some small pieces of former "no man's land" within Jerusalem (not clearly pictured on map), but they're now treated as part of East Jerusalem, making them fully part of Israel under Israeli law - and just a footnote within the bigger East Jerusalem dispute.
+There are also some small pieces of former "no man's land" within Jerusalem (not clearly pictured on map), but they're now treated as part of East Jerusalem, making them fully part of Israel according to Israeli law - and just a footnote within the bigger East Jerusalem dispute.

 The Golan Heights